Skip to Content

 The District began additional PFAS sampling in accordance with the Unregulated Contaminant Monitoring Rule (UCMR) in March 2023.
 This program seeks to collect nationally representative drinking water occurrence data for priority unregulated contaminants.
 This data supports United States Environmental Protection Agency’s (US EPA) future regulatory determinations and as appropriate, assists in the development of national primary drinking water regulations (NPDWRs).
 UCMR5, the current program, requires all public water systems serving 3,300 or more persons to test for 29 PFAS analytes and lithium between January 2023 and December 2025.

-Available results indicate seven of the 29 PFAS analytes were detected above the Minimum Reporting Level (MRL) at one or more of the District’s treatment plants.
+During this monitoring, eight of the 29 PFAS analytes were detected above the Minimum Reporting Level (MRL) at one or more of the District’s treatment plants.
 These results are comparable with those from routine monitoring conducted in accordance with Massachusetts’ PFAS6 MCL.
-Three of the detected analytes are currently regulated in the Commonwealth, while the additional four do not have any proposed regulatory standards at this time.
-The District’s UCMR5 sampling will conclude in December 2023 and a summary of data collected during this program will be published in the spring of 2024.
+Four of the detected analytes are currently regulated in the Commonwealth, while three of the remaining four do not currently have any proposed regulatory standards.
+The District’s UCMR5 sampling concluded in March 2024.
+A summary of data collected during this program and additional information are available here.

 Multi-district Litigation (MDL) Settlements